Open access publishing

-- We work in partnership with other funders to support the Europe PMC – a free digital archive of biomedical and life sciences literature.
+- We work in partnership with other funders to support Europe PMC – a free digital repository of biomedical and life sciences literature.
 Europe PMC meets the agreed definition of a repository, as determined by Jisc.

 - We support eLife, an open access online journal for biomedical and life sciences research.

-- Our new platform, Wellcome Open Research, will allow our researchers to rapidly publish and share their outputs.
-It will launch in autumn 2016.
+- Our new platform, Wellcome Open Research, allows our researchers to rapidly publish and share their outputs.

 - We support research to explore publishing business models and the transition to open access.

 - Scholarly communication and peer review [PDF 487KB], March 2015.
 Commissioned by Wellcome, this report by the Research Information Network examines the current status and possible future direction for the peer review of research papers.